What to expect

 Structure of the day

-If you are coming on an exhibitions-only visit, you will not be sent an itinerary and will be free to explore the site at your own pace.
+Your group will be free to explore the site at your own pace.
 We recommend you spend at least 2 and a half hours at the Centre to explore everything here.

 Getting to us & access to the site

 The entrance to our site lies on Bomish Lane.
 The postcode to use for sat-navs is SK11 9DW.

 To plan your journey to us, please see our getting here page.

 Access to the Jodrell Bank site is controlled by a barrier, which opens automatically at 9:55am.

 If you arrive before this time, please follow the instructions on the keypad to speak to our reception staff.

 Please ensure this information is passed on to any parents/guardians who will be dropping off/picking up children.

 Car park charges